I'll Be Home

 "I'll Be Home" is a 1955 song that was written by Ferdinand Washington and songwriter, Stan Lewis.

+Both the Flamingos and the Pat Boone versions feature a spoken recitation of the Bridge section.

 Flamingos version

-The Flamingos first recorded the song in October, 1955 at Chess' rudimentary office studio at 4750 South Cottage Grove using just two microphones and a tape recorder, then later at Universal Recording Corporation.
+The Flamingos first recorded the song in October 1955 at Chess' rudimentary office studio at 4750 South Cottage Grove using just two microphones and a tape recorder, then later at Universal Recording Corporation.
 Leonard Chess chose to release the less-polished version, recorded at Chess.
-The song was released on Chess' Checker Records subsidiary in January, 1956, with The Flamingos version going to No. 5 on Billboard's R&B chart, its sales greatly overshadowed by the Pat Boone version released the same month.
+The song was released on Chess' Checker Records subsidiary in January 1956, with The Flamingos version going to No. 5 on Billboard's R&B chart, its sales greatly overshadowed by the Pat Boone version released the same month.

 Pat Boone version

-Pat Boone recorded the song in December, 1955 with producer Randy Wood for Dot Records.
-Boone's version was released as a single with "Tutti Frutti" as the B-side in January, 1956.
+Pat Boone recorded the song in December 1955 with producer Randy Wood for Dot Records.
+Boone's version was released as a single with "Tutti Frutti" as the B-side in January 1956.
 Boone's version peaked at No. 5 on the US Billboard chart.
 Overseas, it was a number one hit in the UK Singles Chart, spending five weeks at No. 1, and 24 weeks on the charts altogether.
 It was the best-selling single of 1956 in the United Kingdom.